tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 This document also defines an ASN.1 module for the DelegationUsage certificate extension in {{module}}.
-IANA is requested to register an Object Identfiier (OID) for the ASN.1 in "SMI Security for PKIX Module Identifier" arc.
+IANA is requested to register an Object Identfier (OID) for the ASN.1 in "SMI Security for PKIX Module Identifier" arc.
 An OID for the DelegationUsage certificate extension is not needed as it is already assigned to the extension from Cloudflare's IANA Private Enterprise Number (PEN) arc.